 Young children, and even some adults, are naturally apprehensive about dental treatment.
 At Kids Smiles Pediatric Dentistry, we use a "tell, show, do" philosophy.
 First, we "tell" by explaining the next step in words your child understands.
 Then we "show" them what we will be doing.
 It may be using an instrument on their finger.
 Then, we "do" the procedure.
 This is the best way to earn your child's trust.

 It's best to be honest with you and your child.
 There will be some discomfort during tooth extraction, but preventing pain takes a lot less than for adults.
 Our office can prevent anxiety with nitrous oxide (happy gas), and may use a combination of topical numbing ointment and a shot if necessary.
 Dr. Mark Dawoud shares, "Do not give your child any pain medication before their appointment, as this has been shown to cause blood clotting difficulties."

 As you may recall, if you ever had a tooth removed, there is also a level of discomfort after the topical or local anesthesia wears off.
 You can also use children's Tylenol or Ibuprofen, if we do not prescribe anything specific.
 These should not be used until after the blood clot forms.

-Dr. Matt Weil adds, "You can apply a bag of ice or frozen vegetables to the outside of the cheek to reduce the swelling and numb the pain.
+Dr. Frank Sierra adds, "You can apply a bag of ice or frozen vegetables to the outside of the cheek to reduce the swelling and numb the pain.
 If additional swelling occurs or you identify a fever, call us immediately, as it may be a sign of infection."